kannankvs/md2/Command-Reference.md

   - Usage:
     config watermark telemetry interval <value>
 	interval can be any integer value from 1.
-	TBD: Is there no maximum limit on this value?
+	TBD25: Is there no maximum limit on this value?
 	AI: Ask Xin for right person.